-"Enigma, wunderkind, control freak, visionary, raconteur, artist advocate, shameless hustler and, in the end, kind heart, Gernhard spent four-and-a-half decades chasing recording art and blatant novelty with the same dogged determination.
-Gernhard's achievements in the music business rival those of Rick Hall, Mike Curb, Phil Walden, and perhaps even Sam Phillips.”—Rodney Crowell
+"Enigma, wunderkind, control freak, visionary, raconteur, artist advocate, shameless hustler and, in the end, kind heart, Gernhard spent four and a half decades chasing recording art and blatant novelty with the same dogged determination.
+Gernhard's achievements in the music business rival those of Rick Hall, Mike Curb, Phil Walden, and perhaps even Sam Phillips."--Rodney Crowell, singer-songwriter

-"DeYoung hooks Phil Gernhard's genius, discipline, and love of music right up to the side of his self-indulgent, carny, smarmy business practices.
-I had no idea what a huge swath of great work he'd cut, starting right in his own backyard.”—Stan Lynch
+"DeYoung hooks Phil Gernhard's genius, discipline, and love of music right up to the side of his selfindulgent, carny, smarmy business practices.
+I had no idea what a huge swath of great work he'd cut, starting right in his own backyard."--Stan Lynch, songwriter and producer

 Yet Gernhard's private life was crumbling.
-He battled physical and emotional demons that he simply couldn't overcome, struggling with alcoholism, drug addiction, and a bad past with his father.
-He filed for his fourth divorce just months before taking his own life in 2008.
+He battled physical and emotional demons that he simply couldn't overcome, struggling with alcoholism and drug addiction.
+He also never quite overcame the scars left by an emotionally abusive father.
+He was in the process of divorcing his fourth wife when he took his own life in 2008.

-Through interviews with Gernhard's musicians, business partners, family members, and ex-wives, Bill DeYoung offers an intimate portrait of a brilliant yet troubled man who channeled his talent, ego, and ambition into the success of others.
+Through interviews with Gernhard's musicians, business partners, family members, friends, and ex-wives, Bill DeYoung offers an intimate portrait of an eccentric and troubled musical genius who channeled his talent, ego, and ambition into the success of others.
 A true "record man," Gernhard did it all.
-He lived to make records into gold, to make unknowns into stars, and above all, to make music.
+He lived to make records into gold, to make unknowns into stars, and above all, to make music that lasted.

 Bill DeYoung is the author of Skyway: The True Story of Tampa Bay's Signature Bridge and the Man Who Brought It Down.
 Nationally recognized for his music journalism, he was a writer and editor at various Florida and Georgia newspapers for over three decades.